aramisgithub/questpresentation/document.md

 - After the war, the gods become angry with the Greeks for their prideful ways.
   A great storm emerges and throws them off course.

-- Odysseus does not have a real _threshold_ to cross, but Mulan does, implying that his journey will be longer and more drawn out

 # Tests, allies, enemies

 ## Mulan

 - Mulan improves her skills and becomes even better at being male

-- Mulan has only vague "montage-y" tests, allies, enemies in the form of training, while Odysseus has real obstacles to overcome

-- Repeatedly it is implied that Mulan's journey will be soft and easy, while the King's journey has real life-or-death scenarios, and maybe a sad ending

 ## Odyssey